Neuroinflab/kESI/extras/SNAKEMAKE_README.md

 <!--Unless stated otherwise, all paths in this section are relative to the `bundled/`
 directory, that is the `extras/data/bundled/` directory of the working copy.-->

-kESI comes with exemplary data which are not the part of the method itself.
+kESI comes with exemplary source data which are not the part of the method itself.
 The subtree contains four directories:
 ```
 bundled/